Hidden gauge invariances of torsion theories: closed algebras and absence of ghosts: Invariant action

 \section{Invariant action}

 In this section we shall derive the action that is invariant under the infinitesimal transformations \eqref{eq:deltaG}.
 In the construction of this action we will only keep power-counting renormalizable terms up to dimension four, i.e., up to $T^4$.
 The most general such action comprises $92$ independent scalar contractions \cite{Baldazzi:2021kaf}, involving also couplings with the Riemannian structure.
 In what follows we will not provide the expression of this general Lagrange density, and we refer to \cite{Baldazzi:2021kaf} for the counting and cataloguing of the different contractions\footnote{These terms can be found by applying the functions \texttt{AllContractions} and \texttt{MakeAnsatz} developed in xTras \cite{Nutma:2013zea}, and taking into account Bianchi identities and boundary terms.}.
 Moreover, due to the huge number of scalar contractions involved, all the calculations were done employing some of the packages that can be found in \texttt{xAct} \cite{Martin-Garcia:xAct}.
+The step-by-step derivation of the invariant action which follows the recipe that we outline below is relegated to the Appendix \ref{sect:app-derivation-action} to avoid overburdening the main body of the paper.

 For the sake of the derivation it is convenient to split the transformation into its affine and homogeneous parts

 Concretely, we have that

 Then, let us split the most general action into the sum of terms $S_{k}$ that are homogeneous of degree $k$ in the torsion, i.e.,